SSpeights/PowerShellGuide/11-psfunctions.md

 # PowerShell Functions

-What are Powershell functions and why are they handy: Major advantage of storing PowerShell code in functions as opposed to scripts is that they can be called in PowerShell from any location in your file structure without entering a path.
+Functions are reusable pieces of PowerShell code.
+Major advantage of storing PowerShell code in functions over .ps1 scripts is that they can be called in PowerShell from any location in your file structure without entering a path.

 There is much more information about functions online and you should definitely take a look at the Microsoft documentation -